How to Prepare for the Post-Implementation Lull

 These questions will allow you to diagnosis the issue further.
 Temperature checks can help change champions figure out if it’s a product education issue, a lack of process integration, etc.

-Another thing some of our customers also include in check-ins are analyzing measurements of success.
+Another thing some of our customers also include in check-ins is analyzing measurements of success.
 Ideally, some KPIs are determined at the beginning of implementation that would indicate success, so you can use them as a benchmark throughout.
 (Even if you haven’t identified them ahead of time, it’s never too late.)
 However, keep in mind that the metrics will never fully uncover the change management barriers, but map out the symptoms of having hit the Trough of Disillusionment.

 Leading from the Center